DivineOmega/uxdm/docs/sources/JSONFilesSource.md

 }
 ```

-Deep fields are represented using dot notation, such as `access_level.number` and `colours.0`.
+Deep fields and arrays are represented using dot notation, such as `access_level.number` and `colours.0`.

 The following example creates a JSON files source object, using an array of file paths created from the PHP `glob` function.